 This is another Hollywood thing that everyone eats corned beef and hash.
 It’s often depicted as Ireland’s traditional dish, but if you ask an Irish person if they’ve had this, the answer is likely to be no. It’s not something that is eaten as a staple in Irish culture, and many restaurants and pubs won’t actually make it.

-If you really want to try Ireland’s national dish, order an Irish stew.
+Order an Irish stew if you really want to try Ireland’s national dish.
 Or better yet, find a friendly local who is willing to make it for you – there is no beating homemade.

 Have you made any of these mistakes of things not to do in Ireland if you’ve visited before?
 Let me know in the comments!